jagi/meteor-astronomy/README.md

 ### Modules

+Almost every Astronomy feature had been written as a module.
+Such approach gives a lot of flexibility when creating applications.
+We can choose what features do we need and add them to the project.
+Thanks to that, we can minimize application size and load time.
+Let's discuss some external modules that are not the part of core Meteor Astronomy package.

 #### Validators

 Validators are nice way of checking fields values' validity.
-We can for example check whether given field value is an email string or match given regular expression.
+For instance, we can check whether given field value is an email string or matches given regular expression.
 You can also write your own validators.

 Validators have been implemented as Meteor Astronomy module.
 You can add it to your Meteor project using following command.